Cacodaimon/UnMarkdown/README.md

  * Decorate some content with prefixes e.g.
    * 🔗 for links
    * 💬 for comments
-   * ⚫ for unordered list items.
+   * • for unordered list items.
  * Do not loose the whole text structure as it would happen with the following call `strip_tags(Parsedown::instance()->text('…'))`

 ## TODO

+- [ ] Perform a global check (e.g. doc looks still "good")
 - [ ] Support of reference links and images
 - [x] Be more precise when parsing "setext headings", e.g. [example 67](https://github.github.com/gfm/#example-67)
 - [x] Better links without loosing link name